fys4220/fys4220.github.io/fys4220-jbook/part-project/project_uart.md

 Simplified top level block diagram of the UART controller.
 It consists of 3 submodules, the CPU interace, UART TX, UART RX.
 ```

 Your job is to write the VHDL description for the `uart.vhd`.
-You are free to design your own solution for the UART.
-However, the solution example that will be provided later, and the description below, will follow the design sketched in {numref}`fig:project-uart-top-level`.

-The work will be divided in 3 parts:
+This work will be divided in 3 parts:

 %- {numref}`project-uart-protocol` {ref}`project-uart-protocol`
+- {ref}`project-uart-tx`
 - {ref}`project-uart-rx`
-- {ref}`project-uart-tx`
 - {ref}`project-uart-pif`

 %- {numref}`project-uart-rx` {ref}`project-uart-rx`